ajs17/memills-ng/content/family-of-edward-hallock-mills/mills-horace-f-1854.md

 {{% fig "staten-island/RDC/rdcpr-horace" "800" /%}}

-Horace's died by a gunshot wound a few years before the Mills moved to Motts Corners.
+Horace worked as a clerk in his father's dry goods store in Corfu, E. H. Mills & Co.
+Horace died by a gunshot wound a few years before the Mills moved to Motts Corners.

 <div class="cols">
 {{% fig "corfu/1876-10-17-The-Buffalo-Commercial-Buffalo-NY-p3" "350" /%}}